Jakob236/notreadyyet/project/project.md

 ##### What software will be utilized for the different project steps?

-We are going to use jupyter notebook based with different modules like mriqc, mriqceptin, nipype and CanICA, all based on python.
+We are going to use jupyter notebook based with different modules like nriqc, nriqception, Nipype and CanICA, all based on python.

 ##### What computing environment will be utilized for the different project steps?